raphael-group/LAML/README.md

 ```
   -t TOPOLOGY, --topology TOPOLOGY  Binary input tree topology in newick format.
 Branch lengths will be ignored.
   -c CHARACTERS, --characters CHARACTERS    The input character matrix.
 Must have header.
   -p PRIORS, --priors PRIORS    The input prior matrix Q. Default: if not specified, use a uniform prior.
   --delimiter DELIMITER The delimiter of the input character matrix.
 Can be one of {'comma','tab','whitespace'} .Default: 'tab'.
   -m MASKEDCHAR, --maskedchar MASKEDCHAR    Masked character.
 Default: if not specified, assumes '-'.
   -o OUTPUT, --output OUTPUT    Output prefix.
   --solver SOLVER       Specify a solver.
 Options are 'Scipy' or 'EM'.
 Default: EM
   --topology_search     Perform topology search using NNI operations.
 Always return fully resolved (i.e. binary) tree.
   --resolve_search      Resolve polytomies by performing topology search ONLY on branches with polytomies.
-This option has higher
-priority than --topology_search.
+This option has higher priority than --topology_search.
   --keep_polytomies     Keep polytomies while performing topology search.
 This option only works with --topology_search.
   -L COMPUTE_LLH, --compute_llh COMPUTE_LLH Compute likelihood of the input tree using the input (phi,nu).
 Will NOT optimize branch lengths, phi, or nu.
 The input tree MUST have branch lengths.
-This option has higher priority than --topoloy_search and
+This option has higher priority than --topology_search and --resolve_search.
---resolve_search.
---ultrametric         Enforce ultrametricity to the output tree.
+  --timescale TIMESCALE Timeframe of experiment.
+Scales ultrametric output tree branches to this timescale.
   --noSilence           Assume there is no gene silencing, but allow missing data by dropout in sc-sequencing.
   --noDropout           Assume there is no sc-sequencing dropout, but allow missing data by gene silencing.
--v, --verbose         Show verbose messagesRandom seeds.
-Can be a single integer number or a list of integers whose length is equal to the number of random seeds.
-Can be a single integer number or a list of integers whose length is equal to the number of.
+  -v, --verbose         Show verbose messages.
   --nInitials NINITIALS The number of initial points.
 Default: 20.
   --randseeds RANDSEEDS Random seeds.
-Can be a single integer number or a list of integers whose length is equal to the number of initial points (see --nInitials).
+Can be a single interger number or a list of intergers whose length is equal to the number of initial points (see --nInitials).
---randomreps RANDOMREPS
-Number of replicates to run for the random strategy of topology search.
+  --randomreps RANDOMREPS   Number of replicates to run for the random strategy of topology search.
   --maxIters MAXITERS   Maximum number of iterations to run topology search.
   --parallel            Turn on parallel version of topology search.
 ```

 ## Troubleshooting